samirzjadhav/100-days-of-code/log.md

 ### Day 75: jule 17 2022, Sunday

-**Today's Progress**:
-Today I worked on the portfolio page to improve a few things and added images and descriptions.
+**Today's Progress**: Today I worked on the portfolio page to improve a few things and added images and descriptions.

 On the javascript side, I learned about type conversion and type coercion.

+### Day 76: jule 18 2022, Monday

+**Today's Progress**: Today I learned about truthy and falsy values, equality, and logical operators.